 Coluracetam can be taken:

--Oral - capsule or tablet,
+- Orally - with the use of capsule or tablet,

 Many people who take coluracetam also take choline to enhance the effect of coluracetam and reduce possible side effects.